Kentucky & Indiana Motorcycle Accident and Injury Lawyer

 Investigating the Motorcycle Accident and Reviewing the Personal Injury Protection

-Until someone looks at all your medical records, no attorney can really provide you with a value for your case.
+Until someone looks at all of your medical records, no attorney can really provide you with a value for your case.
 A case value depends upon a multitude of factors including: amount of property damage; length of treatment; type of treatment; lost wages; pre-existing medical conditions existing before the accident; liability for the accident; aggravating circumstances such as a drunk driver; insurance company involved and; prior experience with this particular insurance adjuster.

 I see many attorneys act like realtors when they first speak to a potential client and promise that the world to sign up the case.
 Realtors, to obtain a house listing, have no problem using the figures you want to believe your house is worth only to tell you six months later, “Sorry I was wrong and the market changed.”
 I won’t do that.
 I am not going to promise you the moon and let you get your hopes up only to change my story once the first low offer comes in from the insurance carrier.

-As an attorney that knows other attorneys who also have extensive personal injury practices, I have an advantage that you don’t.
+As an attorney who knows other attorneys who also have extensive personal injury practices, I have an advantage that you don’t.
 Many times, without revealing information protected by the attorney-client privilege, will discuss your case with attorney friends of mine so I can get their input as what they believe the case is worth.
 Basically, I want to make sure that I am accurately valuing your personal injury claim.
 After all, as an attorney who is always advocating for you, it is not hard to start believing our own hype.
 I don’t want to put you through the rigors of a lawsuit unless I am sure that the case justifies it and the insurance company has incorrectly valued the claim.

 If you want an attorney who will give you a straightforward, honest evaluation of your case, I can do that.

 Also, you need to understand that the perception the public still has of motorcycle riders is that they are reckless drivers that speed and cut through traffic.
-As soon at the motorcycle crash happens, you need to be gathering evidence to fight that misconceived idea.
+As soon at the motorcycle crash happens, you need to gather evidence to fight that misconceived idea.
 One of the best ways to establish the other driver was at fault is to take pictures of the accident scene.
 Further, take pictures of your bruises and scrapes.
 Insurance companies deal with hundreds of personal injury claims every day.
 You want to do everything you can to show that your personal injury claim is not their typical claim for pain and suffering.

 Kentucky is a pure comparative fault state.
 In essence, this means that a jury could find you were 95% at fault for causing a motorcycle wreck and yet, you would still be allowed to recover 5% of your damages.
 It does not matter what percentage you use as long as the apportionment of fault, between the drivers, adds up to 100%.
 In other words, as long as a jury does not find you 100% at fault for causing a motorcycle crash, you can recover some of your damages.